theapplegates/sql-testing/doc/security-vulnerabilities.md

      - Send email to:
        - announce@lists.sequoia-pgp.org, devel@lists.sequoia-pgp.org,
          oss-security@lists.openwall.com
-       - Credit the security researcher who did a resonsible disclosure with a thank you note in the release announcement.
+       - Credit the security researcher who did a responsible disclosure with a thank you note in the release announcement.

   1. After flag day: